Serule: Economy

 Small scale manufacturing for household items is also evident as well as traces of handicrafts and wood carvings.
 There is a high rate of harvesting of the seasonal caterpillar of a Mopane worm known as Phane (scientific name Gonimbrasia belina).
 Phane is an important source of protein for millions of indigenous Southern Africans and a valuable source of income where it is sold after being harvested, cooked and dried.

 In 2007, BSE-listed A-Cap Resources, which has a prospecting licence covering 4, 500 square kilometres in the area, has announced the discovery of new uranium deposits in Serule Village, where drilling began in 2008.
 The company announced 158 million pounds of uranium in November 2009.
-Uranium as a low CO_{2} energy source is currently controversial after the Fukushima disasters.
+Uranium as a low CO_{2} energy source is currently controversial after the Fukushima disaster.